Cousins (TV series): 1. "First Primates"

 Uhlenbroek begins the series in Africa, observing a group of chimpanzees in the West African forest.
 In the Virunga Mountains of Rwanda she gets her first close encounter with a group of mountain gorillas.
 Like the chimps, they are descended from a common ancestor, similar to the pygmy mouse lemur found today in Madagascar's dry forests.
 It is a prosimian, a group of primates which are largely nocturnal, forced to hunt and feed at night by the more successful monkeys and apes.
 In common with all primates they have forward-facing eyes and grasping hands.
 Other prosimians shown include Mohol bushbabies and Southeast Asia's slow lorises and tarsiers.
 The larger primates never reached Madagascar, making the island a sanctuary for prosimians, especially lemurs.
-Uhlenbroek watches Verreaux's sifakas feeding in didiera trees, then travels to the reed beds around Madagascar's largest lake to track the rare and elusive bandro.
+Uhlenbroek watches Verreaux's sifakas feeding in didierea trees, then travels to the reed beds around Madagascar's largest lake to track the rare and elusive bandro.
 Greater bamboo lemurs are filmed for the first time.
 The limestone karst landscape of north Madagascar is home to crowned lemurs, and under the cliffs is a 40 km long labyrinth of caves where giant fossilised lemurs have been discovered.
 Brown lemurs are shown eluding their main predators, a Madagascar harrier-hawk and a fossa.
 The aye-aye is a nocturnal specialist filmed extracting a grub with its spindly middle finger.
 The programme ends with a sequence on ring-tailed lemurs which form larger communities and spend more time on the ground than other lemurs.
 They have strictly hierarchical societies led by the females, who will even attack intruders as their babies cling to their backs.